Tactile stimulation for dementia

-As a caregiver you could have a texture activity session, either with an individual or a group as a more social exercise.
+As a caregiver, you could have a texture activity session, either with an individual or a group as a more social exercise.
 Bring objects such as for example a sponge, fabric and carpet samples, various fruits, something from the garden, see what is in your kitchen drawers.
 Touch and discuss the objects, maybe close the eyes for a more intense experience.

 This can also be a great mental exercise.

 Ask the participant(s) to describe an item.
-The texture, shape, color, weight, height etc. A feather for example; it can be soft, feathery, yellow, beautiful, 4” long, have a hard stem, be light, feel ticklish etc. A fun exercise with unlimited possibilities.
+The texture, shape, color, weight, height, etc. A feather for example; it can be soft, feathery, yellow, beautiful, 4” long, have a hard stem, be light, feel ticklish, etc. A fun exercise with unlimited possibilities.

 Tactile stimulation can be active or passive.
-Being the recipient of a hand, foot, head, shoulder, neck or other massage can be a lovely experience.
+Being the recipient of a hand, foot, head, shoulder, neck or other types of massage can be a lovely experience.
 You don’t have to be a professional to deliver a hand massage, gently rubbing some favorite hand cream into a person’s hands or feet is a good way to offer a feel-good experience and it is also a nice opportunity for social contact.
-Be aware that as we age, our skin becomes thinner and a gentle touch is advised as skin can break.
+Be aware that as we age, our skin becomes thinner and a gentle touch is advised as the skin can break.

 Touch can give rise to many different emotions; comfort, nostalgia, happiness and so on.
-It is a particularly good activity for dementia as it can be used in the all different stages of this condition.
-In the earlier stages tactile activities can be used as active engagements as described above, and in the later stages of Alzheimer's disease or other dementias, personal touch like holding hands, a soft blanket or stuffed animal may provide comfort and engagement.
-Depending on the object it can also be passive exercise for hands in later stage memory care.
+It is a particularly good activity for dementia as it can be used in all different stages of this condition.
+In the earlier stages, tactile activities can be used as active engagements as described above, and in the later stages of Alzheimer's disease or other dementias, personal touch like holding hands, a soft blanket or stuffed animal may provide comfort and engagement.
+Depending on the object it can also be a passive exercise for hands in later stage memory care.

 More about texture in the post “Rummage Bag” if you would like another example of a tactile activity.